HenkWillcock/GitTest/architecture document.md

 The team is also assuming that there is a DSpace API already built and that it is well documented allowing team members to easily understand the API, its endpoints and responses within the limited time available.

-We are assuming the Arabic support for DSpace functions correctly.
+The team is assuming the Arabic translation support for DSpace functions correctly.
+We were assured by Ali our client that DSpace provides excellent support for this so it seems like a sensible assumption.

-We assume our mockups in sketch are just general guidelines and our final design can be changed during development.
+The team is assuming our mockups in Sketch are just general guidelines, and our final design can be changed during development if issues arise or we come up with new ideas.

 #### Dependencies: